 After this first marathon I went back to running shorter distances, mostly because I didn’t have much support from family and none of my friends at that time, were runners.
 At least not marathon runners.
 The running community has grown world wide so I am no longer considered weird, sick, or obsessed.
 Some still call me crazy, but I still love to run!

 It took about a year to come back from that episode, but I did and just a couple years later I was back stronger than ever, and I BQ’d.
 Such a good feeling!
 I’ll never forget calling my mom and telling her “I am Boston Bound!”
 She was so HAPPY for me since she thought once I ran Boston I’d be done with Marathons.
 HA.

 I continued to qualify for Boston several times after but never made the trip back for several reasons; one being I had no travel companion and its a lot of money to ask a friend, and or family member, to join me on “my” venture.
 To be honest, it wasn’t a priority at that time.
 It was enough to qualify.

 I am now married and truth be told, since the bombing a couple years ago, I am finally eager to try and re-qualify.
 It won’t be easy, but nothing in life worth working for ever is.
 I thank God every day I can still run and that alone is a blessing.
 Everything else is a BONUS!
-Some marathons were harder than others, but everyone of them an amazing.
+Some marathons were harder than others, but everyone of them have been amazing.
 Um, who am I kidding, they’re all hard, some just faster than others.

 Next time I run Boston, and there will be a next one, my husband who is my number one fan, will be there to support me.
 So I named my blog AvocadoRunners because we’re a team.
 Rob may not be running marathons anymore, and our dream to travel and participate in these traveling runs together might have changed slightly, but we’re still a team and I know one thing, he loves me!